elaeon/dama_ml/docs/models.rst

 Models
 =====================================

-The models are classificators (from differents frameworks like tensorflow, keras, scikit-learn, etc), with operations like fit and predict.
-Only this operations are needed for add new models to python-ml.
+The models are classificators with operations like fit and predict.
+Only this two operations are need for add models to python-ml.

+By default the supported frameworks are:
+    * tensorflow
+    * keras
+    * scikit-learn
+    * tflearn

+but you can define more, see: :doc:`wrappers`.

 For example, we add a model called AdaBoost.